-b.
-JLA 2 -The Profession of Arms.
+- JLA 1 Strategic Thinking and Communication.
+Joint officers demonstrate advanced cognitive and communications skills employing critical, creative, and systematic thought.
+They evaluate alternative perspectives and demonstrate the ability to distinguish reliable from unreliable information to form reasoned decisions.
+They persuasively communicate on behalf of their organizations with a wide range of domestic and foreign audiences.
+Via their communication, they synthesize all elements of their strategic thinking concisely, coherently, and comprehensively in a manner appropriate for the intended audience and environment. - JLA 2 -The Profession of Arms.
 Joint officers are first and foremost members of the profession of arms, sworn to support and defend the Constitution, with specialized knowledge in the art and science of war.
 They demonstrate joint-mindedness and possess a common understanding of the values of their chosen profession demonstrated through the exercise of sound moral judgement and the embodiment and enforcement of professional ethics, norms, and laws.
-They apply the principles of life-long learning and demonstrate effective joint leadership and followership.

-c.
-JLA 3 -The Continuum of Competition, Conflict, and War.
+They apply the principles of life-long learning and demonstrate effective joint leadership and followership. - JLA 3 -The Continuum of Competition, Conflict, and War.
 Joint officers are experts in the theory, principles, concepts, and history specific to sources of national power, the spectrum of conflict, and the art and science of warfighting.
-They apply their knowledge of the nature, character, and conduct of war and conflict, and the instruments of national power, to determine the military dimensions of challenges to U.S. national interests, evaluating the best use of the military instrument across the full spectrum of conflict to achieve national security objectives.

-d.
-JLA 4 -The Security Environment.
+They apply their knowledge of the nature, character, and conduct of war and conflict, and the instruments of national power, to determine the military dimensions of challenges to U.S. national interests, evaluating the best use of the military instrument across the full spectrum of conflict to achieve national security objectives. - JLA 4 -The Security Environment.
 Joint officers effectively and continuously assess the security implications of the current and future operational environment.
-Using appropriate inter-disciplinary analytical frameworks, they evaluate historical, cultural, political, military, economic, innovative, technological, and other competitive forces to identify and evaluate potential threats, opportunities, and risks.

-e.
-JLA 5 - Strategy and Joint Planning.
-Joint officers apply a knowledge of law, policy, doctrine, concepts, processes, and systems to design, assess, and revise or sustain risk- and resource-informed strategies and globally integrated, all-domain joint plans across the spectrum of conflict.
+Using appropriate interdisciplinary analytical frameworks, they evaluate historical, cultural, political, military, economic, innovative, technological, and other competitive forces to identify and evaluate potential threats, opportunities, and risks. - JLA 5 Strategy and Joint Planning.
+Joint officers apply a knowledge of law, policy, doctrine, concepts, processes, and systems to design, assess, and revise or sustain risk- and resourceinformed strategies and globally integrated, all-domain joint plans across the spectrum of conflict.
 They demonstrate broad understanding of joint, interagency, intergovernmental, and multinational capabilities and policies to inform planning.
 They envision requisite future capabilities and develop strategies and plans to acquire them.
 They use strategy and planning as primary tools to develop viable, creative options for policy makers.
 In so doing, they position the United States to achieve national objectives across the full spectrum of conflict.

-f.
 JLA 6 - Globally Integrated Operations.
 Joint officers creatively apply U.S., allied, and partner military power to conduct globally integrated, all-domain operations and campaigns.
 They exercise intellectual agility, demonstrate initiative, and rapidly adapt to disruptive change across all domains of competition, conflict, and war.
 They do so consistent with law, ethics, and the shared values of the profession of arms in furtherance of U.S. national objectives.